IBM-Automation-SPGI/Event-Automation-PoT/1/index.md

     ### Configuring a message bridge between IBM MQ and IBM Event Streams

-    Using the Apache Kafka connector framework, Focus Corporation's integration team will now need to configure an "event bridge" using Red Hat OpenShift.
+    Using the Apache Kafka connector framework, Focus Corporation's integration team will now need to configure an "event bridge".
 The task can be performed programmatically via the OpenShift console.
 The bridge configuration will include connectivity details for accessing both IBM MQ and IBM Event Streams.

     Once configured and deployed, the bridge will utilize the Apache Kafka connector framework to read messages from the `STUDENTXX.TO.KAFKA` _message queue_ and then publish those to the newly-created `STUDENTXX.ORDERS` _event stream_.

     ---
     <br>

-19. Return to the OpenShift container platform dashboard.
+19. Open the OpenShift UI URL in a new browser tab.

     From the **Home** page, click the **+** icon located in the top-right corner of the interface.